hunter-college-ossd-spr19/Empathy-project-evaluation-02/evaluation_template.md

 1. Is there active discussion on the issues?
 <br><br><br><br>

-1. Are issues tagged as easy, hard, etc.?
+1. Are issues tagged as easy, hard, etc.?<br>
+Not all of them are, but they do have the label "Newcomers" for tasks that are good or maybe easy to do for new contributors.
 <br><br><br><br>